bitfield/script/README.md

 ## Basename

-`Basename()` reads a list of filenames from the pipe, one per line, and returns a pipe that contains the last element of each line.
+`Basename()` reads a list of filepaths from the pipe, one per line, and removes any leading directory components from each line.

 If a line is empty, `Basename()` will return a `.`